Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Green EC Share (GECS)}

-As discussed throughout the paper, the use of renewable sources is fundamental to support sustainability.
-Consequently, the exploitation of green energy sources will continue expanding in the next few years, thus, becoming increasingly relevant to quantify their relative contribution to the total energy budget of devices/networks/systems.
+The exploitation of renewable sources is fundamental to support IoT sustainability and thus will continue expanding in the next few years.
+Consequently, quantifying their relative contribution to the total energy budget of IoT devices/networks/systems is increasingly relevant.
 For this, the GECS metric, which quantifies the portion of the energy consumed from renewable/green sources relative to the total EC, is undoubtedly attractive.
-Through the GECS, one can get a clear understanding of the extent to which a given device/network/system relies on green energy sources.
-The GECS can even evolve to quantify the energy contribution from specific renewable sources, thus, supporting more granular insights.
+Through GECS, one can get a clear understanding of the extent to which a given IoT device/network/system relies on green energy sources.
+GECS can even evolve to quantify the energy contribution from specific renewable sources, thus, supporting more granular insights.
 Notice that this metric can be used as a benchmark to set targets for increasing the green energy share(s) of a solution, as part of a broader sustainability strategy.